Royal Navy Submarine Service: History

+Second World War

+At the start of the war, the Royal Navy had 60 submarines with another nine under construction.
+By August 1945 a further 178 had been commissioned and 76 had been lost to all causes, the majority of the losses in the Mediterranean.

 In the Mediterranean (during the Siege of Malta), British U-class submarines began operations against Italy as early as January 1941.
 Larger submarines began operations in 1940, but after 50% losses per mission, they were withdrawn.
 U-class submarines operated from the Manoel Island Base known as HMS Talbot.
 Unfortunately no bomb-proof pens were available as the building project had been scrapped before the war, owing to cost-cutting policies.
 The new force was named the Tenth Submarine Flotilla and was placed under Flag Officer Submarines, Admiral Max Horton, who appointed Commander George Simpson to command the unit.
 Administratively, the Tenth Flotilla operated under the First Submarine Flotilla at Alexandria, itself under the admiral commanding in the Mediterranean, Andrew Cunningham.
 In reality, Cunningham gave Simpson and his unit a free hand.
 Until U-class vessels could be made available in numbers, British T-class submarines were used.
 They had successes, but suffered heavy losses when they began operations on 20 September 1940.
 Owing to the shortage of torpedoes, enemy ships could not be attacked unless the target in question was a warship, tanker or other "significant vessel".
 The flotilla's performance of the fleet was mixed at first.
 They sank 37000 LT of Italian shipping; half by one vessel, the submarine Truant.
 It accounted for one Italian submarine, nine merchant vessels and one Motor Torpedo Boat (MTB).
 The loss of nine submarines and their trained crews and commanders was serious.
 Most of the losses were to mines.
 On 14 January 1941, U-class submarines arrived, and the submarine offensive began in earnest.

 One of the most famous Mediterranean submarines was Upholder, commanded for its entire career by Lieutenant-Commander Malcolm Wanklyn.
 He received the Victoria Cross for attacking a well-defended convoy on 25 May 1941 and sinking an Italian liner, the Conte Rosso.
-In her 16-month operational career in the Mediterranean, before she was sunk in April 1942, Upholder carried out 24 patrols and sank around 119,000 tons of Axis ships – 3 U-boats, a destroyer, 15 transport ships with possibly a cruiser and another destroyer also sunk.
+In her 16-month operational career in the Mediterranean, before she was lost in April 1942, Upholder carried out 24 patrols and sank around 119,000 tons of Axis ships – 3 U-boats, a destroyer, 15 transport ships with possibly a cruiser and another destroyer also sunk.
+Upholder probably struck a mine on 13 April 1942.

 On 8 September 1944, C-in-C Mediterranean ordered that the submarine base at La Maddalena be closed, and that Tenth Flotilla be disestablished and the submarines be incorporated into the First Submarine Flotilla at Malta.